We actively manage liquidity risks to ensure that we can satisfy the financial obligations of the Group.

 Our core liquidity policy is to retain sufficient liquidity in the form of unencumbered liquid assets and cash to meet potential funding requirements arising from a range of possible stress events.
 To allow for regulatory restrictions on intra-group funding, liquidity is managed within groups of entities known as liquidity pools.
-Swiss Re is served by four main liquidity pools representing the parent companies of the Group and the three Business Units: the Swiss Re Ltd liquidity pool, the Swiss Reinsurance Company Ltd (SRZ) liquidity pool, the Swiss Re Corporate Solutions Ltd liquidity pool, and the Swiss Re Life Capital liquidity pool.
-Each liquidity pool comprises the parent company and its unregulated subsidiaries whose funds are freely transferable to the parent company.
+Swiss Re is served by four main liquidity pools representing the parent companies of the Group and each of the three Business Units.
+Each liquidity pool comprises the respective parent company and its unregulated subsidiaries whose funds are freely transferable to the parent company.
 The amount of liquidity held is largely determined by internal liquidity stress tests, which estimate the potential funding requirements stemming from extreme loss events.
 The funding requirements under stress include:

 - cash and collateral outflows, as well as potential capital and funding support required by subsidiaries as a result of loss events;

 - repayment or loss of all maturing unsecured debt and credit facilities;

 - additional collateral requirements associated with a potential ratings downgrade;

 - further contingent funding requirements related to asset downgrades; and

 - other large committed payments, such as expenses, commissions and tax.